jamie-humareso/humareso-book/generated/Build The System (Final)/03 - Onboarding and Early Performance.md

 Today is a great day to stop sitting in your office spouting negativity.
 It is a great day to change your frowning face and your down-on-the-world mentality.
 Today is a great day to get up and choose to engage openly and productively and be welcomed to do so.
 Being a curmudgeon doesn’t look good on anyone; stop trying to bring it into fashion.

+---

 <!-- Source: Born to Run - The Individual Call to Progress | 2025-06-17 18:00:14 | https://blog.humareso.com/born-to-run-the-individual-call-to-progress | born-to-run-the-individual-call-to-progress -->
-!Humareso Blog Posts-1-Born To Run
+Humareso Blog Posts-1-Born To Run

 The only way forward is progress, a rousing sentiment.
 But I have seen the opposite be the way forward—regress.
 Falling behind, disastrous choices, infighting, broken processes…shall I continue?
 We likely all have experienced some of this.
 Do we forego the pithy sentiment about progression?